The Last Overland – History revisted

-There’s also a significant reunion to happen with Tim and the rest of the team.
+There was also a significant reunion to happen with Tim and the rest of the team.
 At the moment we spoke to Alex, their rendezvous with Tim was a closely guarded secret.
-Suffice to say that by the time they get to the Harbour Arm, they will all be reunited!
+Suffice to say that by the time they got to the Harbour Arm, they will all be reunited!

-On 14th December 2019 the team will be on the Harbour Arm, at 10am, along with a large convoy of Land Rovers from across the world.
-Be sure to get there early to grab a place to see them.
+On 14th December 2019 the team arrived at the Harbour Arm, along with a large convoy of Land Rovers from across the world.
 “We wanted somewhere that was scenic, you’ve got the White Cliffs of Dover in the background, and it looks quintessentially British!
 We also wanted somewhere really close to where we’re landing so that it’s a true feeling of homecoming.”

 Folkestone’s ideal setting